 The Refugee Advice Centre provides free legal advice to undocumented immigrants.
 Advice is available at the number 045 237 7104 (Mondays 2 pm–4 pm).
 The advice is provided by a lawyer.
 You can also contact the centre by e-mail: paperittomat(at)pakolaisneuvonta.fi.
 More information is available on the website of the Refugee Advice Centre.

-If you fall ill or get injured, you are entitled to urgent medical care in public health care – for example, at a health centre or hospital.
-You usually need to pay the treatment costs yourself.
+If you fall ill or get injured, you are entitled to urgent and necessary medical care in public health care, for example at a health centre or hospital.